5.2 Opportunities and Challenges of Open Culture

 “At the Auckland Museum we have a pretty solid mission and vision statement: To enrich lives and inspire discoveries + connect through sharing stories of people, lands and seas. . (…) We went open as a rule, closed open only in exception, released one million records, applied a CC-BY licence to 350,000 images, created an API that follows the principles of linked open data. (…) And we would amplify the Collections through collaboration, partnering with like-minded organisations who shared our passion for open access and already served an audience on a quest for knowledge or creativity.”

-GLAMs are often called upon to justify the value of their collections and the impact that they are making.
+As previously noted, cultural heritage institutions often must justify the value of their collections and the impact that they are making.
 Making collections openly available and thus highly discoverable and usable can justify a GLAM institution’s value — better positioning the institution for continued funding by communicating stakeholder value, their digital collections’ impact, and more.

 The institution’s mission statements can sometimes feel far away from daily activities, but they are crucial to propose big changes like releasing collections.